GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 Both the Search command (Ctrl + F) and the Go to line command (Ctrl + G) can be invoked using keystrokes.

 Instruction lines that match the search results are highlighted.
+The vertical scroll bar will also indicate the location of all matches, giving you a visual indicator of where in the shader the various matches can be found.

 .. image:: media_rgp/rgp_isa_view_search_results.png